-Dr lan Cameron is Emeritus Professor at the University of Queensland (UQ).
-He is a Director and Principal Consultant at Daesim Technologies Pty.
-Ltd, A Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE), lan has been involved in R&D on immersive virtual learning environments for student and industry use.
-His current work focusses on methodologies to detect and analyse failures in process systems.
+Dr Ian Cameron is Emeritus Professor at The University of Queensland (UQ).
+He is a Director and Principal Consultant atDaesim Technologies Pty.
+Ltd, A Fellow ofthe Australian Academy of Technology and Engineering (ATSE), Ian has been involved in R&D on immersive virtual learning environments for student and industry use.
+His current work focusseson methodologies to detect and analyse failures in process systems.
+He is a board member of the Brisbane School of Theology bringing expertise in curriculum design.

-2009 - ALTC Discipline Scholar in2010 Engineering & ICT;
+2009- ALTC Discipline Scholar in

+2010 Engineering & ICT;

-2005 AAUT institutional award for educational enhancement via project centred curriculum and course innovation (team award);
+2005 AAUT institutional award for educational enhancement via

+2006- ALTC Senior Fellow and

+2008 Discipline Scholar on the inter-

+engineering education;

-2006- ALTC Senior Fellow and Discipline 2008 Scholar on the inter-relation of theory and practice in engineering education;
+relation of theory and practice in

 2003 Australian Award for University

-Teaching in Physical Sciences and
+Teaching in Physical Sciences

-AAUT Prime Minister's Award for
+and AAUT Prime Minister's

-University Teacher of the Year;
+Award for University Teacher of

+the Year: